 That’s where the term “multi-device user” comes from.

 Make sure your website accommodates the multi-device user on all of their screens.

-- Responsive Website: A responsive layout adapts and changes for different screen sizes.
+- A responsive layout adapts and changes for different screen sizes.
 Your website must be responsive to support all of the devices available today.

-- All Content, All Devices: Website content and features need to be available on all devices.
+- Website content and features need to be available on all devices.
 None of your content should be “hidden” or “turned off” for certain devices.

-- Speed & Performance: Your website must load quickly, especially on mobile devices with less than perfect download speeds.
+- Your website must load quickly, especially on mobile devices with less than perfect download speeds.
 Speed and performance should be a priority in your design so your website loads fast and works well.

 No matter the device, make sure the user experience on your website is a good one!